The question “Monolith or microservices?” is often debated like a belief system. The practical view is simpler: both can work.

-A monolith is a single, cohesive application: All functions are united in one codebase, deployed together, and share database and infrastructure.
-Microservices, on the other hand, consist of many small, independent services, each fulfilling a specific function and communicating via APIs.
+A monolith is a single application.
+All functions live in one codebase, are deployed together, and share the same database and infrastructure.
+Microservices, by contrast, consist of many small, independent services.
+Each service handles one specific function and communicates with the others via APIs.

 Key Takeaway

-Microservices are not an upgrade “per se”.
-When teams, observability, deployment automation, and domain boundaries are properly set up, microservices can accelerate delivery.
+Microservices are not an automatic upgrade.
+When teams, monitoring, deployment automation, and domain boundaries are properly in place, microservices can speed up delivery.
 Without these foundations, they quickly become more expensive than a well-structured monolith.

 When a Monolith Is Often the Right Choice